 Figure 2.
 Contingency table with categorical errors of model predicted MICs.
-Etest data were classified according to the categories resistant (R), susceptible (S) and intermediary (I) when defined according to EUCAST 2016 criteria.
-The cutoff values (mg/L) are shown as dashed black lines.
+Etest MIC data were classified into the categories resistant (R), susceptible (S) and intermediate (I) according to the EUCAST 2016 criteria.30 The cutoff values (mg/L) are shown as dashed black lines.
 Predicted MIC values are shown as point estimate with 95% confidence interval.
 Correctly classified strains are depicted as green.
 Major errors (S to R) and very major errors (R to S) are shown in red.
-Minor errors resulting from misclassifications of intermediary strains are drawn in blue.
+Minor errors resulting from misclassifications of intermediate strains are drawn in blue.
 Data below or above limit of detection were not included.
 Gentamicin and Spectinomycin were excluded from this analysis.